Curriculum-Undergraduate International Program in Economics

 office.

-Courses Doctoral Programs
+Courses from the Doctoral Programs

-Credit Transfers 20 Professional Core Courses and Professional Advanced Courses of the other majors at SOE.
+Credit Transfers20 Professional Core Courses and Professional Advanced Courses of the other majors at SOE.
 (For credit transfers only)

 2) Honor Programs